 TGax Editor: Please change the 8th paragraph of this section as shown below:

 The Co-Located BSS subfield is set to 1 to indicate that the AP transmitting this element shares the same operating class, channel and antenna connectors with at least one other BSS and is set to 0 otherwise.
-A TDLS STA, IBSS STA or mesh STA transmitting this element sets the subfield to 0.
+An AP operating in 6 GHz or a TDLS STA or an IBSS STA or mesh a STA transmitting this element sets the subfield to 0.